daybreak0809/daybreak.github.io/_posts/2018-12-13-smart-sensor.md

 theme_color: 302F2D
 ---

-# Thinny 2.1, HELLO MY EV3 kiki
+# HELLO MY EV3 kiki

 >KIKI is the name of coffee delivery robot made my J, S and N in Hanyang University at Ansan.
 ##### In this post, I'll let you know about our cute delivery service, kiki